 Turner Carroll is dedicated to establishing a context and place in the history of art for the artists it represents.
 Turner Carroll is in conversation with museum, private, corporate, and academic members of the art world, about exhibition opportunities that challenge its artists creatively while exposing geographically and culturally diverse populations to their works.
 Some of the museum collections which feature works by our artists include Russian Academy of Art Foundation, The Vatican Museum (contemporary collection), Irish Museum of Modern Art, The Whitney Museum of American Art, The Metropolitan Museum of Art, San Francisco Museum of Modern Art, Philadelphia Museum of Art, National Museum of Women in the Arts, Museum of Modern Art, The British Museum and the Fine Arts Museums of San Francisco.

 Michael E.S.
 Carroll

 Tonya Turner Carroll

 A 1989 graduate of the Art History Department at the University of North Carolina, Chapel Hill, Tonya was awarded the prestigious Morehead-Cain Scholarship for her studies in the history of art at UNC.
 Along with her husband Michael, she was the co-founder of the Turner Carroll Gallery in 1991.
 Tonya previously worked at the Philadelphia Museum of Art, Israel Museum, and Sotheby’s London.
 She studied Italian art and language at Stanford’s Intercollegiate Center for Classical Studies in Rome.
-Turner Carroll received the Raoul Wallenberg Scholarship to study at Hebrew University in Jerusalem, where she focused her research on art for social change.
+Turner Carroll received the Raoul Wallenberg Scholarship to study at Hebrew University in Jerusalem, where she focused her research on art as propaganda, and art for social change.